Grants for organizations

 Five Wings Arts Council (Region 5) - Grant deadlines in six categories on January 15th, April 15th, July 15th, October 15th, monthly, and on an ongoing basis.
 Serving Cass, Crow Wing, Morrison, Todd, and Wadena counties.

-Southwest Minnesota Arts Council (Regions 6&8) - Eight grant categories.
+Southwest Minnesota Arts Council (Regions 6&8) - Seven grant categories.
 Serving Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lincoln, Lac qui Parle, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift, and Yellow Medicine counties.

 East Central Arts Council (Region 7E) - Four grant categories.
 Serving Chisago, Isanti, Kanabec, Mille Lacs, and Pine counties.